 Is this just a diet?

 No, the the Mediterranean diet is more than just a diet.
-It’s instead about following a set of habits and making permanent changes to your lifestyle.
+It’s about developing a set of healthy habits and making permanent changes to your lifestyle.

-Lastly, the Mediterranean diet is about eating eating food slowly and enjoying it wit
+Lastly, the Mediterranean diet is about eating food and enjoying it.